RachelWildberger/Note-Taker-App/README.md

   - [Questions](#questions)

   ## Description
   This application called Note Taker can be used to write and save notes.
-This app uses an Express.js back end and saves and retrieves note data from a JSON file.
+This app uses an Express.js back end and saves and retrieves note data from ``db.json`` file using the ``fs module``.

   ## Installation
   Installation of [Express](https://expressjs.com/)